tongxinw/bangali.ai/_posts/2020-02-18-initial-blog-post.md

 ## Building Baseline model:

-The goal is to get the baseline model code run without errors, and hopefully get a high initial accuracy score.
-We adapted Kaushal Shah's Kaggle notebook for building the baseline model.
-We loaded and saved the data into the working space.
-Then we resized the images by centre cropping the region of interest and now they are 64 by 64 squares.
+The baseline model gives the initial accuracy scores and weights for further training process.
+We adapted [Kaushal Shah's Kaggle notebook](https://www.kaggle.com/kaushal2896/bengali-graphemes-starter-eda-multi-output-cnn) for building the baseline model.
+We loaded and saved the data into the working space, and resized the images by center cropping the region of interest.
+The model includes 2D convolution layers, batch normalization, max pooling and dropouts to eliminate the risks of vanishing/exploding gradients problems and overfitting.

-We did not modify the learning rates at the stage, so each training file has a relatively similar accuracy score.
-For each of the training files, we train all the roots, vowels and consonants using the same model except for the output layers.
-We applied Conv2D, batch normalization and dropouts in the model.
-The current accuracy scores we achieved are 88.5% for root, 94.3% for vowel and 96.0% for consonant.
+These 200,840 training handwritten grapheme images are stored separately in four parquets.
+For baseline model, due to the inefficiency of the model as well as the large size of training sets, we only trained the first parquet.
+The baseline accuracy scores are 88.5% for grapheme root, 94.3% for vowel and 96.0% for consonant.

 ## Tensorboard:

-Since each training file shows similar scores, in this section, we only used the first training file as an example to visualize how the model performed.
-For each component of the character, we got a tensorboard that shows the accuracy and the loss.
+Tensorboard visualizes how the model performed and checks underfitting/overfitting condition.
+For each component of the character, we got a tensorboard that traces the accuracy and the loss.
 The figure below is one of the tensorboard visualizations.

 <div style="text-align:center;">
   <a href="https://tongxinw.github.io/bengali.ai/img/e4accuracy.png">